jd1618/jd1618.github.io/_pages/about.md

   - Published in prestigious academic journals such as JFM and PoF,
   - Developed strong programming skills in MATLAB, Python, Fortran and C++,

-* Certificate of Quantitative Finance (CQF), Fitch Learning, 2022-2023:
+* Certificate in Quantitative Finance (CQF), Fitch Learning, 2022-2023:
   - Completed with distinction